mingaldrichgan/CustomSettingsForDevs/app/src/mods/README.md

 **Tools you'll need:**

-- SuperR's Kitchen (to extract system image from your stock ROM zip and deodex your ROM, if needed)
+- SuperR's Kitchen (to extract system image from your ROM zip and deodex it, if needed)

 https://forum.xda-developers.com/t/windows-linux-mac-donate-superrs-kitchen-v3-2-1-2-1-14-2021.3601702/